-Suggestions for Keeping Your Bathroom Safe
+Suggestions for Keeping the Bathroom Safe

 - Keep bathroom doors closed at all times.
 Install a hook-and-eye latch, a doorknob cover on the outside of the door, or reverse the doorknob so that the lock is on the outside.

-- Toilet lid locking devices are extremely important once your baby begins to crawl, pull up, and walk.
+- Toilet lid-locking devices are extremely important once a baby begins to crawl, pull up, and walk.

 - Cabinet and drawer latches are a necessity in the bathroom.
 Use safety latches that are available for kitchen cupboards and drawers.

-- Medicine cabinets should be free of medications, vitamins, mouthwash, and eye care products.
+- Medicine cabinets should be free of medications, vitamins, mouthwash, and eye-care products.
 Move them to a high shelf in a hall closet and insist on childproof caps for all medications, both over-the-counter and prescription drugs (ask

 - Faucet covers fit directly over a protruding bathtub faucet.
 They are essential for bathing toddlers and older children because they often prevent scalding and head injuries.